-So, far from being an obstruction to our knowledge of inner life, inner life on these terms is the endlessly circulating grounds of the apposite metaphors we use to describe it; and any poetic description will necessarily re-inscribe that inner life as something else than it was before.
+The bad critic will leap at the heels of the fast flying poems released by the mature poet's soul; but even his 'greater numbers' will not allow him the necessary altitude to gain any purchase.
+The critic's 'clamorous' 'censures' cannot touch immortal verses; instead they drop and rot.
+The critic, Emerson is contending, is not inspired; he has no access to the source of the poems, only to the forms of custom which, necessarily, the 'fearless, sleepless, deathless progeny' of the poet must contradict.
+Thus the role of the critic, as outlined in 'The Poet,' needs to be redefined.
+His task is not censure, but to try to hear in the words of the poem the same thing that the poet heard when he wrote them: 'herein lies the legitimation of criticism, in the mind's faith, that the poems are a corrupt version of some text in nature, with which they ought to be made to tally.'
+(15) The challenge for the critic - or creative reader - is that nature is itself, for Emerson, a kind of text.
+Nature is the endlessly circulating grounds of the apposite metaphors we use to describe it; and any poetic description will necessarily re-inscribe nature as something else than it was before.
 That is the purpose of poetry.
 It is also the ground of a National Literature.
-In "The Poet" Emerson laments that "[w]e do not, with sufficient plainness, of sufficient profoundness, address ourselves to life, not dare we chaunt our own times and social circumstances" (21).
-The plainness he desires is the application of an everyday vocabulary; the profoundness is the unreleased potential of metaphor.
-Emerson's aspiration is clear: "America", he writes, "is a poem in our eyes, and it will not wait long for metres" (22).
-The landscape, then, is already a poem, already a construction of language; the words used to describe it already anticipate being shaped into a form that can adequately represent its originality; that is, they are awaiting the opening of their ground.
+In 'The Poet' Emerson laments that '[w]e do not, with sufficient plainness, of sufficient profoundness, address ourselves to life, not dare we chaunt our own times and social circumstances.'
+(21) The plainness he desires is the application of an everyday vocabulary; the profoundness is the unreleased potential of metaphor.
+Emerson's aspiration is clear: 'America,' he writes, 'is a poem in our eyes, and it will not wait long for metres.'
+(22) The landscape, then, is already a poem, already a construction of language; the words used to describe it already anticipate being shaped into a form that can adequately represent its originality; that is, they are awaiting the opening of their ground.
 When these metaphors become, as they do, a pond, a whale, a scarlet letter, a leaf of grass, a volcano, then a national literature is born.
-One purpose of Emerson's lectures and essays is to ready the reader for such permanent creation and enable this literature to be recognised when it comes.
-But they are also a call to potential poets to release language through metaphor, the creative flux that Emerson names as Nature, God, the Cause, Truth, and Beauty.
+The purpose of Emersonian criticism is to attune the reader to a state of permanent creation and enable this literature to be recognised when it arrives - hence there is creative reading as well as creative writing.
+Poetry and criticism both point us to the same source, and that source is the creative flux that Emerson names Nature, God, the Cause, Truth and Beauty.
 But these words, for all their customary finality, never name a single thing, a discoverable entity; they name an endless process of proliferating meanings and the endless interpretations that will arise from them.